sswam/web2tk/README.md

 - For dynamic messages, the data might be { "template": "There are <span d='items' f='.cardinal'>12</span> <span d='.plurals.ITEM' d2='items' f='.plural'>items</span>.", "items": 12 }.
   - This still isn't quite right.
 Need to be able to bind a message to any set of data by name.
 Could use like data-field-items=".items" or d-items=".items"?

+- A template may have a list of several items, with some difference in content structure.
+  - The items in a list must be adacent sibling elements, and each have the same data-field or d attribute value.
+    - An alternative would be to assume any adjacent siblings having the same tag name, where one has a data-field or d attribute, are items in a list.
+  - We would like to merge the items into a single template item.
+    - I'm not sure how to do this automatically, unfortunately.
+    - Any dynamic part of the template items, that isn't present in all of them, must contain a data-field or d attribute.
+    - We can merge the parts based on the order that these d values appear, or if the order is not clear, append that part at the end.
+    - I'm still not clear on exactly how to do this, could try it and see what happens.

+    - ideas:
+      - Start with a copy ITEM of the first item.
+      - Remove placeholder text.
+        - How can we remove placeholder attribute values?
+We won't know which attribute values are fixed, and which are variable.
+      - For each data-field or d attribute in ITEM:
+        - search for this data-field in the next item
+        - If present

 ## Recommended Back-end

 ### Data Storage